SamsungInternet/homepage-archive/docs/content-blockers.md

 ![Viewing blocked requests](/images/docs/content-blocker-blocked.png)

 To view the current page without content blocking, tap the ‘View without content blocker’ menu item.
-(You can also enable and disable content blockers as you wish in the settings).
+You can also toggle content blockers on and off as you wish in the settings.